Do you need to create attractive graphics for online use or print projects? DesignCap, an online design software, will get the tasks done quickly.

 As I mentioned in my DesignEvo review, graphic design projects could often be a massive pain.
 This, usually the result of miscommunicated expectations between the client and designer.

 Often, the client needs but a straight-forward layout.
 But the designer believes it should be a complex endeavour, and charges correspondingly.

 Or, the client requires substantial research and creative planning.
 But the designer dismisses it as mundane work, and creates something trite.

 Online graphic design solutions like DesignCap partly resolves this problem.
-While it doesn’t completely remove the issues involved, it offer bloggers, small businesses, retailers, etc, a convenient alternative.
-An attractive alternative, might I add, that could be completed within minutes using the platform’s many templates and versatile process.
+While it doesn’t completely remove the issues involved, it offers bloggers, small businesses, retailers, etc, a convenient alternative.
+An attractive alternative, might I add, that could be completed within minutes by using the platform’s many templates and versatile process.

-The following is my rundown of what I feel to be the strengths and weakness of this online graphic design platform.
+The following is my summary of what I feel to be the strengths and weaknesses of this online graphic design platform.
 For this DesignCap review, I went about creating a simple but striking Christmas poster.
 I will share my creation process before listing my opinions.